mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 The refocusing of the curriculum and supporting exams towards a more abstract approach to computer science concepts over a skills based production

-The effects, particularly on the take up of computing by girls and those in lower socio-economic area, which were already concerning at the start of my work on this in 2018 [John's report; after the reboot], are now alarming.
+Kemp and colleagues recent report on the future of computing eduaction   [@kemp_future_2024] note the low  take up of computing by girls and those in lower socio-economic area, and X
-x, y and z from Peter Kemp's report on SCARI.
+One of the recommendations of this report is to offer move informal digital making and project work involving coding as an inclusive practice.

-Sadly, the concerns mostly echo previous concerns with the alienating, abstract nature of computing culture which were explored and address as computing education emerged [Papert].
+MOVE - Sadly, the concerns mostly echo previous concerns with the alienating, abstract nature of computing culture which were explored and address as computing education emerged [Papert].

-They are also addressed by other work on inclusion from researchers explored in this and the next chapter which highlights the value of authentic projects which appeal to [Many], end products which incorporate personal creativity [many], and processes which incorporate a building of sense of community participation [many].
+MOVE - They are also addressed by other work on inclusion from researchers explored in this and the next chapter which highlights the value of authentic projects which appeal to [Many], end products which incorporate personal creativity [many], and processes which incorporate a building of sense of community participation [many].

 New software and contexts to make and play games offer new pedagogical possibilities emerge regularly.